getsentry/action-release/README.md

 Additionally, releases are used for applying source maps to minified JavaScript to view original, untransformed source code.
 You can learn more about releases in the [releases documentation](https://docs.sentry.io/workflow/releases).

+As an alternative to using this action, you can install the [GitHub Integration](https://sentry.io/integrations/github/) to tell Sentry about your releases.

 ## Prerequisites
 #### Create a Sentry Internal Integration
 For this action to communicate securely with Sentry, you'll need to create a new internal integration.
 In Sentry, navigate to: _Settings > Developer Settings > New Internal Integration_.